Contractor-x/VALS/README.md

 # Valentine's Day Web Page for Dev~Bytes

-A beautiful, interactive Valentine's Day webpage featuring floating hearts, romantic commit history, memes, and a space-themed design with Joanna's name floating in the background.
+A beautiful, interactive Valentine's Day webpage featuring floating hearts, romantic commit history, memes, and a space-themed design with Dev~Bytes name floating in the background.

 ## ✨ Features